On Abortion, Goals Of Back-To-Back Marches Couldn't Be More Different

 Can feminists be "pro-life"?

 That juxtaposition has opened up a larger debate about how women who consider themselves "pro-life" fit into the feminist movement.
 The issue became a point of tension surrounding the Women's March after a handful of anti-abortion activists said they were planning to attend.
-In a statement, organizers apologized for initially including the anti-abortion group as a partner, and stating that the march's "platform is pro-choice and that has been our stance from day one."
+In a statement, organizers apologized for initially including the anti-abortion group as a partner, stating that the march's "platform is pro-choice and that has been our stance from day one."

 The group New Wave Feminists, a self-described "pro-life feminist" organization, was initially granted partnership status in the Women's March, only to have that status rescinded when it became clear that the group opposed abortion rights.